 Although palliative and hospice care share a similar philosophy, they have important differences too.
-Both types of care use a team approach to manage pain and symptoms, as well as the spiritual, emotional, and social issues that may result from living with serious illness.
+Both types of care use a team approach to manage pain and symptoms and offer help with serious illness.
 Palliative care is usually provided much earlier in the course of illness – not just in the advanced stages.
 Unlike hospice care, palliative care can be provided at the same time as curative treatment.
-Many people are surprised to learn that palliative care can be provided at any time during the course of your treatment.

 “Your physical and emotional comfort are essential to living a good life – and are of the utmost importance to us.
 With Hope, you’ll have access to holistic, integrative treatment so you can live each day as fully as possible.” ~ Hope President and CEO, Samira K. Beckwith

 Palliative care is most helpful for those suffering from illnesses such as cancer, congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), dementia, kidney failure, Alzheimer’s, Parkinson’s and Amyotrophic Lateral Sclerosis (ALS, or Lou Gehrig’s Disease).

 There are no age limitations for palliative care; infants, children, and teens can also find comfort through our comprehensive, holistic services.

 With our help, you’ll find renewed strength to live your daily life – finding new energy and motivation to pursue what matters most.
 You may notice that you’ll be able to better tolerate ongoing medical treatments.
 You’ll enjoy a greater sense of control over your care and fully understand all your choices for treatment.
 We relieve symptoms such as:

 - Loss of appetite